ppp-kohe/autogui/README.md

 ## Active Updating of UI Elements

-As default, GUIs generated by the library automatically updates it's display, i.e. it notices changes that requires redisplaying by accessing their properties after some actions happened.
+As default, GUIs generated by the library automatically updates its display, i.e. it notices changes that requires redisplaying by accessing their properties after some actions happened.

 The feature of
 [`@GuiNotifierSetter`](https://www.autogui.org/docs/apidocs/latest/org/autogui/GuiNotifierSetter.html)